jawn/ValuesThatCanFailThatCanFail/ValuesThatCanFailThatCanFail.md

 *Total Price is printed on ten positions, with two digits after decimal point.*

-What we want is to convert the value in the FPrice context from Double to String, but we then we need a more general type:
+What we want is to convert the value in the FPrice context from Double to String, but then we need a more general type:

 ```haskell
     data FValue a = Value a | Fail String deriving Show